Massive Dark Matter Halos at High Redshift: Implications for Observations in the JWST Era: Quantifying Uncertainties in Galaxy Counting

 As demonstrated in \S\ref{ssec:uncertainties-expected} and \S\ref{fig:m_star_systematics}, Eddington bias is able to lift the galaxy number by more than an order of magnitude, which may help explain the outliers we see here.
 The middle column of Fig.~\ref{fig:mass_func_for_jwst_obs} shows the probability distribution $P[\rho_*(>M_*)|M_*,\,\epsilon_*=0.5,\,{\rm CV},\,{\rm \sigma_{M_*}}=0.3\,{\rm dex}]$ when a Gaussian random error with a conservative 0.3 dex standard deviation is added to the estimate of $\log\,M_*$.
 A significant shift of the median $\rho_*(>M_*)$ and a significant broadening of the quantile ranges can be seen after the incorporation of this uncertainty.
 The $z=8$ extreme is now safely contained within the 2$\sigma$ range of $\rho_*(>M_*)$, and all the $z=9$ points are contained by the $1\sigma$ range.
 Thus, once the cosmic variance and the Eddington bias are included, there is no significant tension between the $\Lambda$CDM paradigm and the JWST observations, if the star formation efficiency can reach $0.5$ at these redshifts.

 The right column of Fig.~\ref{fig:mass_func_for_jwst_obs} shows the results for $\rho_*(M_*)$ when the third source of uncertainty, the backsplashed mass, is taken into account and added into the halo mass estimator, $\mathcal{T}_{M_{\rm halo}}$.
 Unlike cosmic variance and random error in the stellar mass estimate, this effect always increases halo mass and thus provides a larger effective baryon mass for star formation.
-The outcome is obvious: all the data points at $z \sim 8$ and $9$ are now below the upper $2\sigma$ quantile.
+The outcome is obvious: all the data points at $z \sim 8$ and $9$ are now below the upper $2\sigma$ quantile once a star formation efficiency $\epsilon_*=0.5$ is assumed.
 At $z \sim 8$, three of the four data points actually lie close to the lower $2\sigma$ quantile, while the most massive is close to the upper $1\sigma$ quantile.